tableau/extension-parameter-actions/README.md

 ## Installing the Extension

-Download the Data-Driven Parameter [manifest file](https://tableau.github.io/extension-parameter-actions/ParameterActions.trex).
+Download the Parameter Actions [manifest file](https://tableau.github.io/extension-parameter-actions/ParameterActions.trex).

 ## Using the Extension
 1. Select a pre-existing parameter for the extension to manipulate.